Health Camp Drive (HCD)

 Who are the beneficiaries?
 (1,000 characters)

-Health camp drive project targets to improve the well being of pregnant women & youths (17-45yrs) in post war communities along the Rwenzori and Northern regions of Uganda which have experienced wars & hosted refugees, by creating enabling environment for timely access to quality health care and nutritious foods whenever needed.
+Health camp drive project targets to improve the well being of pregnant refugee women, youths & men (17-45yrs) in post war communities along the Rwenzori and Northern Uganda regions which have had displacements & hosted refugees, by creating enabling environment for timely access to quality health care and nutritious foods whenever needed.
 It shall be done through a series of activities we shall conduct within the next two years.
 This shall stimulate demand for maternal health care during/after pregnancy or childbirth, & foods grown in camps.
 Hence, reduced cases of maternal deaths & malnutrition.
 Because delays in getting information and deciding to seek care, not reaching a health facility in time and receiving care at health facility shall be unheard of, demonstrating an improved use of reproductive health care services.
 Young women, men and youth will be employed as Health Camp Ambassadors, peer educators and Quick Health Drivers hence increased incomes and improved livelihoods.

 How is your idea unique?
 (1,000 characters)